1. News

 The letter is the start of an HMRC enquiry and the most important thing at this point is to treat the matter with urgency.
 It can be tempting to delay putting a plan in place around your response.
 Sometimes the importance of the letter, the actions you need to take and the deadline can be lost in the many pages of jargon and guidance.

 In short, if you’re facing an enquiry, do not ignore it.
-You’ll typically have 30 days to respond to the questions or requests in the letter, but make sure you check the date as the letter will have taken a few days to reach you if it has come by post.
+You’ll typically have 30 days to respond to the questions or requests in the letter, but make sure you check the date as the letter will have taken a few days to reach you if it has come by post and the deadline will be based on the date the letter was written.
 If this feels like a long time, it isn’t.
-You’ll ideally want your first response to be timely and thorough so avoid a last minute rush.
+You’ll ideally want your first response to be timely and thorough to avoid a last minute rush.

 If you’ve worked with an R&D tax adviser to prepare your R&D claim, then share the letter with them immediately.
 They should quickly provide you with a plan for how they will manage the response.
 As with the nudge letters, if you are worried, you can seek a second opinion at this point.

 ForrestBrown has helped a number of businesses who have found themselves the subject of a compliance check and needed our support to resolve the enquiry.
 In these cases, we have often found that the business itself was well-intentioned.
 Most companies set out to pay the right amount of tax and maintain a good working relationship with HMRC.
-However in these cases, they have fallen victim to spurious marketing claims and poor tax advice, which has led them into a potentially difficult situation.
+In some cases, they have fallen victim to spurious marketing claims and poor tax advice, which has led them into a potentially difficult situation.

 It’s important to point out that the first claim after your enquiry is critical.
 See how an HMRC enquiry set engineering firm CMB up for the future.